-- ▶ The extension of visa and work permits (for example, Ireland, Chile, New Zealand, Estonia, Belgium, Thailand, Kuwait, France, and Spain). - ► The suspension of deadlines for migration applications (for example, Panama, Argentina); the temporary extension of health coverage (for example, Peru). - ▶ The provision of free medical consultations (Colombia) or the provision of free-of-charge diagnosis and treatment of COVID to all migrants, irrespective of their migration status (for example, Panama and the United Kingdom). - ▶ Inclusion of irregular status migrants in the vaccination programmes (for example, Bahrain) - ▶ The suspension of immigration law controls within or near health (for example, the United States). - Regularization or amnesty measures (for example, Ecuador, Italy, Kuwait, Portugal, Spain, Thailand). - ► The inclusion of migrants in an irregular situation in policy responses to the crisis, including income support measures (for example, California (USA), Brazil, Philippines); and - ▶ Coordinated action to support stranded migrants and ensure their return home (for example in India, Myanmar, Pakistan, Panama, and Sri Lanka).
+- ► The extension of visa and work permits (for example, Ireland, Chile, New Zealand, Estonia, Belgium, Thailand, Kuwait, France, and Spain). - ▶ The suspension of deadlines for migration applications (for example, Panama, Argentina); the temporary extension of health coverage (for example, Peru). - ▶ The provision of free medical consultations (Colombia) or the provision of free-of-charge diagnosis and treatment of COVID to all migrants, irrespective of their migration status (for example, Panama and the United Kingdom). - ▶ Inclusion of irregular status migrants in the vaccination programmes (for example, Bahrain) - ► The suspension of immigration law controls within or near health (for example, the United States). - Regularization or amnesty measures (for example, Ecuador, Italy, Kuwait, Portugal, Spain, Thailand). - ► The inclusion of migrants in an irregular situation in policy responses to the crisis, including income support measures (for example, California (USA), Brazil, Philippines); and - ► Coordinated action to support stranded migrants and ensure their return home (for example in India, Myanmar, Pakistan, Panama, and Sri Lanka).

 Protection in case of loss of employment has become particularly acute in the context of the mitigating the effects of the COVID-19 pandemic.
 Specific measures to facilitate extension of visas, amnesties, work or residence permit renewals can contribute to ensuring both access to essential services for migrant workers and continuity in their contributions to the workforce in regular status, avoiding an increase in irregularity (ILO 2020d; IAHCR 2020a, 2020b).
-For example, extending work visas of migrant workers in the agricultural sectors, would help mitigating labour shortages caused by travel restrictions on incoming labour by ensuring that those workers who want to stay do not need to leave the country, while also reducing the possibility of spreading the virus to other areas upon their return (FAO 2020).

-In Kenya, for example, a tripartite memorandum of understanding, signed on 20 April 2020, includes a measure that maintains the residency status and work permits of migrant workers who have lost their jobs (ILO2021k).
+In Kenya, for example, a tripartite memorandum of understanding, signed on 20 April 2020, includes a measure that maintains the residency status and work permits of migrant workers who have lost their jobs.